micro-manager/micro-manager/governance/Core Developer Guide.md

 Welcome, new core developer!
 The core team appreciates the quality of your work, and enjoy working with you; we have therefore invited you to join us.
 Thank you for your numerous contributions to the project so far.

 This document offers guidelines for your new role.
-First and foremost, you should familiarize yourself with the project’s Mission and Vision.
+First and foremost, you should familiarize yourself with the project’s [Mission and Vision](https://github.com/micro-manager/micro-manager/blob/main/governance/Micro-Manager%20Improvement%20Proposal%20Template.md).
 When in doubt, always refer back here.

 As a core team member, you gain the responsibility of shepherding other contributors through the review process; here are some guidelines.

 ## **All Contributors Are Treated The Same**

-You now have the ability to push changes directly to the main branch, but should never do so;

-As a core contributor, you gain the ability to merge or approve other contributors’ pull requests.
+As a core contributor, you gain the ability to merge or approve your other contributors’ pull requests.
+These guidlines for doing this are:

 * Minor changes that are likely uncontroversial: merge as you see fit, no need to wait
 * Major changes: 2 core devs (one of which may be the author of the PR) must sign off

 There are no definitive criteria for what constitutes a “Major change” or “Minor change”.
-It may also change depending on what repository the contribution is in: for example, a change to a single device adapter is more likely to be considered minor than a change to MMDevice API.
+It may also change depending on what repository the contribution is in: for example, a change to a single device adapter is far more likely to be considered minor than a change to MMDevice API.
 Developers are encouraged to ask each other what is okay to merge without review and what isn’t, in order to develop a better understanding of the boundary.

 ## **Reviewing**